DarkenCode/ht/BUILD_GUIDE.md

 ## Announcement

 I only have built it on Ubuntu.
 It should works on Debian, you have to install dependency by your- self.
-If you have successfully build this on other distro, please share your build note.
+If you have successfully built this on another distro, please share your build note.

 ## Install dependency